 Materials and manufacturing

-- The measurement and specification of the strength and deformation properties of welded pipes and fittings for onshore and offshore applications.
+- The measurement and specification of the strength and deformation properties of pipes and fittings for onshore and offshore applications.

 - The measurement, specification and control of fracture initiation and propagation in pipeline components